 Wait for the “green light” to resume sexual activity

-Most health care providers recommend not resuming sex until several weeks later to allow your body time to heal.
+Most health care providers recommend waiting to resume sex until several weeks later to allow your body time to heal.
 The risk of having a complication after delivery is highest during the first couple weeks after delivery.

 You’ll typically see your provider for a postpartum check between four and six weeks after delivery, so they can see how you’re healing, if you’re still bleeding (postpartum discharge) and if you have any concerns.
 If you had stitches from a tear or episiotomy, your provider will examine them to ensure you’re healed enough for sex to be safe and comfortable.

 However, don’t be concerned if you’ll have to pump the breaks on sex for a little bit longer.
 It’s not uncommon to still have barriers and issues that may delay sexual activity.
-“Although the majority of women (nearly 89%) resume sexual activity within six weeks after childbirth, the prevalence of sexual dysfunction at 2-3 months postpartum can vary from 41% to 83%, to 64% at 6 months postpartum,” said Debra Wickman, MD, an OBGYN and sexual medicine specialist with Banner – University Medicine Women’s Clinic.
-“Some studies indicate that even at a span of more than 18 months after birth, women may have markedly lower levels of sexual pleasure and emotional satisfaction compared to their pre-pregnancy experience.”
+“Although the majority of women (nearly 89%) rcan start having sex within six weeks after childbirth, the prevalence of sexual dysfunction at 2-3 months postpartum can vary from 41% to 83%, to 64% at 6 months postpartum,” said Debra Wickman, MD, an OBGYN and sexual medicine specialist with Banner – University Medicine Women’s Clinic.
+“Some studies indicate that even at a span of more than 18 months after their baby is born, women may have markedly lower levels of sexual pleasure and emotional satisfaction compared to their pre-pregnancy experience.”

 These statistics highlight that there really is no “normal” standard to hold up as a guide for when to initiate, so just take it slow.